prithugoswami/auto-movie-tagger/README.md

 ## Tooltips for Windows Users
 ![tooltip](/promo-images/tooltip.png)

-To enable this you will have to tweak the registry of your windows machine.
+To make the tooltip show the movie's genre and IMDb rating and plot-outline, you will have to make some changes in the registry of your windows machine.
 1. Fire up your Registry Editor.
 A quick way is to open the _Run_ window (Win + R) and type "regedit"
 2. Head over to <strong>HKEY_CLASSES_ROOT\SystemFileAssociations\\.mp4</strong>
 3. From the left pannel right click on the "<strong>InfoTip</strong>" value name and click "<strong>Modify...</strong>"